 Investigative reports and on-the-ground testimonies have made it public knowledge that far more people than al-Qaida leaders are killed by drone strikes.
 The U.K.’s Bureau of Investigative Journalism (BIJ) estimates that in Yemen, Pakistan and Somalia over 1,000 civilians may have been killed by U.S. drone strikes.
 (4)

 One must ask – what if the tables were turned?
-What if instead of the United States having 3000+ dead Arab children’s blood on its hands, it was the Taliban?
-What if the Taliban had the blood of 3000+ dead American children on its hands?
+What if, instead of the United States having the blood of dozens of Arab children on its hands, it was the Taliban?
+What if the Taliban had the blood of American children on its hands?
 How then would the world react?

 The reality, however, is to the contrary.
-The United States has the blood of 3000+ children on its hands.
+The United States has the blood of dozens of Arab children on its hands.
 The populaces of Afghanistan, Pakistan, Yemen and other Arab countries subject to the aggressive policies of the United States are frightened, and angry.
 Militant factions of these countries have already geared up for war.

 Why does the United States fight its wars?
 Overwhelmingly, for profit, for natural resources, to appease its regional corporations.